VIVEKSAHU-06/Data-Analysis/README.md

 # Data-Analysis
-The repository for data analysis projects
+The repository for projects related to data analysis which includes: python power BI excel